-- A Great Logo Works Well in Multiple Formats, Sizes and Applications A great logo can be reproduced at different sizes, across different mediums and in different applications without losing its power.
+A great logo can be reproduced at different sizes, across different mediums and in different applications without losing its power.
 It is crucial that your logo works well on the web, your letterhead, in your sales materials and ads, as well as on digital media platforms.
 To attain this, your logo should come in multiple formats and variations.
-These include horizontal, vertical and symbol-only versions in color, reverse and black and white formats.
+These include horizontal, vertical and symbol-only versions in color, all white, and black and white formats.
 Be sure you have a library of acceptable logo formats and variations created to maintain brand consistency.

 If you find that your logo lacks the characteristics of a great logo, Brand3 can help.
 Contact us today to see how we can improve your identity.